Rogaining: Basic play

 Teams of two to five members visit as many checkpoints as possible in the time allowed.
 Shorter duration rogaines often allow solo competitors.
-Checkpoints are scored differently depending on level of difficulty in reaching them; therefore teams choose a strategy (for example, to visit many low score checkpoints).
+Checkpoints are scored differently depending on the level of difficulty in reaching them; therefore, teams choose a strategy (for example, visiting many low-scoring checkpoints).
 Teams travel entirely on foot, navigating by map and compass between checkpoints in terrain that varies from open farmland to hilly forest.
-A central base camp known as a "hash house" provides hot meals throughout the event and teams may return at any time to eat, rest or sleep.
-Teams travel at their own pace and participants can practise cross-country navigation at their own level of competition and comfort.
+A central base camp known as a "hash house" provides hot meals throughout the event, and teams may return at any time to eat, rest or sleep.
+Teams travel at their own pace, and participants can practise cross-country navigation at their own level of competition and comfort.
 Team members stay within earshot of each other.

 The duration of a championship rogaine is 24 hours, but shorter variations such as 3-, 6-, 8-, 12- and 15-hour events are also held (sometimes concurrently with a 24-hour event).
 Depending on the terrain, experienced rogaining teams can cover more than 100 km over the 24-hour period.
 There have also been longer events (dubbed "Endurogaines") lasting 48 and 50 hours.
 In their native Australia, rogaines are usually held every month during weekends near full moons, with annual state championships and an annual national championship.
 They require dozens of volunteers to run, including course setters and caterers and are often attended by hundreds of participants.
 A competitive 24-hour rogaine requires a map area of around 250 km2, for relatively flat terrain; terrain with significant climbs may require far less or far more area, depending on the placement of checkpoints.